datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2016-01-05-workshop-series-spatial-vector.md

 <div id="objectives" markdown="1">

 #Goals / Objectives
-After completing the lessons in this series you will:
+After completing the lessons in this WORKSHOP SERIES you will know how to:

  * B